Just5KY/homey/README.md

 ```
 9. Serve the `/dist` folder however you like.

 *Note: If you just want to check out the project but don't want to bother with Docker or NGINX, follow steps 1-6 and then run `./run-dev.sh` in the project root.
-This is not only insecure, it's over 10x heavier than it needs to be with all the development dependencies bundled in. **Do not run homey as a dashboard this way.***
+This is not only insecure, it's over 10x heavier than it needs to be with all the development dependencies bundled in!
+Image uploads will not work because they are uploaded to /dist and the development script serves /public. **Do not run homey as a dashboard this way.***

 ## System Monitor Module